Login with Patreon

 ‘Can’t you help him?’
 Nyx asked.
 ‘His food is tasty.’

-Harry frowned—he had no idea how to deal with people, let alone an elf about to die from a lack of magic.
-Worse, even if he rushed to the Hospital Wing with the elf, it was at least five minutes of mad sprint.
-The elf might not even survive the trip.
+Harry frowned down at the fallen figure—he had no idea how to deal with people, let alone an elf about to die from a lack of magic.
+Worse, even if he rushed to the Hospital Wing with the elf, it was at least minutes of a mad dash.
+Harry had the stamina, but the elf might not even survive the trip as fragile as he looked.

 Hesitantly, he drew the yew wand.